pschragger/IOT_Tutorials_for_VU/RPI_BOOT_WIFI_tutorial/README.md

 example
 >AUTO_SETUP_NET_HOSTNAME=DietPi_PAS

-1. Find the sd card on your machine:
+1. Find the sd card on your machine in the file explorer on windows or the finder on macos

-1. MACOS - remove card and put it back in to have it mount and use finder to open files in an editor
-2. WINDOWS - Use File explorer to find mounted sd card and boot
-2. Copy the dietpi.txt and dietpi-wifi.txt that you edited to the sd card (Replacing the old versions)
+2. Copy the dietpi.txt and dietpi-wifi.txt that you edited to the sd card (Replacing the old versions)  Please note this will only work with a fresh install of the dietpi image.

 ### 3. Eject the SD card from your laptop